 I spent the day putting together a slideshow for my youngest brother, Chris, for the Saturday Celebration of Life.
-Each time I scanned a photo or added it to the slideshow gallery, I could hear my voice in my head saying, “This shouldn’t be happening – this cannot be possible – how can this be?”
-The mind is strange because sometimes it won’t make sense of reality as if there is some conflict.
+Each time I scanned a photo or added it to the slideshow gallery, I could hear my voice saying, “This shouldn’t be happening – this cannot be possible – how can this be?”
+The mind is strange because sometimes it won’t make sense of reality, as if there is conflict.
 A little over a week ago, I got a text message from my sister saying that Chris had been found unresponsive and was in the hospital.
-I was chatting with my tech buddy (co-worker) while preparing devices for the next school year.
+I chatted with my tech buddy (co-worker) while preparing devices for the next school year.
 At the time, I re-read the text several times; she said she couldn’t talk, which gave me a hint that this wasn’t good news.
-I like to be optimistic about things if I can – it doesn’t always work, and sometimes I have arguing matches with my brain to be optimistic.
-My brain was telling me this could not be good, my heart was sinking like the Titanic, but my spirit was fighting to be optimistic.
+I like to be optimistic about things if I can – it doesn’t always work, and sometimes I have arguing matches with my brain to be happy.
+My brain was telling me this could not be good; my heart sank like the Titanic, but my spirit was fighting to be optimistic.
 I decided to keep working and see if I could call her or get more information in about an hour.
-I texted my tech pal and said, “well, I just got a message from my sister, and I don’t think it is good news.”
+I texted my tech pal and said, “Well, I just got a message from my sister, and I don’t think it is good news.”
 He immediately responded with what was going on.
 I told him about the message, and I could tell from his text he could also feel the tone and vibe that this was not good news.

 Working that day was difficult because I didn’t know if I should leave.
 Should I wait?
 Do I go home and call her back?
-Suddenly I get another text that he is in the hospital, and they suspect he had a heart attack in Livingston, Montana, and it didn’t sound good.
-It is a funny thing when you get messages, and you don’t know what is going on and what made the matter worse was that he was too far away to do much.
-I sat still for a moment, trying to comprehend that this was real, the text was real, and that I was not ready to face the first immediate family death.
+Suddenly, I got another text that he was in the hospital, and they suspected he had a heart attack in Livingston, Montana, and it didn’t sound good.
+It is a funny thing when you get messages, and you don’t know what is going on, and what made the matter worse was that he was too far away to do much.
+I sat still for a moment, trying to comprehend that this was real, the text was accurate, and that I was not ready to face the first immediate family death.

-When things like this happen, you go through so many emotions that your body becomes numb and paralyzed because you are unsure if you can deal with the news you are about to receive, so you hang on to hope and convince yourself that it is going to be ok.
-I was able to convince myself to be optimistic and get the facts before assuming anything.
+When things like this happen, you go through so many emotions that your body becomes numb and paralyzed because you are unsure if you can deal with the news you are about to receive, so you hang on to hope and convince yourself that it will be okay.
+I convinced myself to be optimistic and get the facts before assuming anything.

 My drive was quiet, and I don’t even remember driving back.
-I pulled up to the hospital and started walking to ICU, knowing this was it – this would be the last time we would see him in the flesh in person.
-After tonight he will be gone – forever.
-The last visit was hard; it was devastating.
+I pulled up to the hospital and started walking to the ICU, knowing this was it – this would be the last time we would see him in the flesh in person.
+After tonight, he will be gone – forever.
+The previous visit was hard; it was devastating.
 I told myself we were lucky we had this moment and opportunity, and at least we got to see him and say goodbye.

 I hope his next life is easier, better, and more peaceful.
 Saturday, we will celebrate his life, accomplishments, and the person that he was.
 It will be our final goodbye until we are joined again.
-I hope my brain will accept the reality that this is real by then.
-I hope that after Saturday, I can find a way to accept there is nothing more we can do but hang onto his memories and continue making more with those of us left behind.
+I hope my brain will accept that this is real by then.
+I hope that after Saturday, I can find a way to get there.
+There is nothing more we can do but hang onto his memories and continue making more with those of us left behind.
 You will be missed, Chris, and I am sorry your life had to be short.
 Rest in peace and be happy, and may you be filled with love and joy in the next life.